CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/PowerShell/_index.md

 ---
 title: "PowerShell"
 linkTitle: "PowerShell"
-description: "Blocks related to working with Windows PowerShell and PowerShell Core"
+description: "Blocks related to working with Windows PowerShell and PowerShell Core."
 ---